Is Solar Worth It in Indiana? (2022 Homeowner's Guide)

 - Indiana ranks 16th in the country for solar installations*

-- The average cost of electricity is 12.83 cents per kilowatt-hour (kWh)**
+- The average electricity rate is 12.83 cents per kilowatt-hour (kWh)**

 - The average solar payback period is 12 years***